 People use alcohol and other drug to relax, reward themselves, or avoid feelings.
 Young people will observe and learn from this behaviour as it happens around them, so it is important to do fun things with them without alcohol or drugs.

 Starting a conversation about alcohol and other drugs is more important than the outcome of the conversation.

 You can use current events to bring up the topic.
 For example, if drug use is shown on TV, ask your child or young person what they think about it.
-Listen, and correct any incorrect information.
+Listen without judgement, and help them with any incorrect information.
 Parents of primary school-aged children tell us this approach worked for them, and they were surprised at how much their children had already seen or heard.

 Learning about control, testing and setting boundaries is part of growing up.
 Some parents help their young people learn these skills by discussing ‘softer’ and ‘harder’ boundaries.
 Softer boundaries are when they should be thinking, “I should stop now,” and harder boundaries are when they should be thinking, “I never want to get here.”